US

 Reports

 It is here that CRM steps in, gathering them in one place accessed with a universal dashboard and categorizing them according to different criteria.
-Frequently used reports are especially prioritized so that users could create customized reports on short notice.
+Frequently used reports are especially prioritized so that users can create customized reports on short notice.
 Real-time updates of the reports and multiple-portal access to them make their usage extremely user-friendly.

 Call center